Rob Thomas (musician): 2012–2014: North

 After his solo success, many of Thomas's confidants urged him to leave Matchbox Twenty.
 As Thomas wrapped up his tour for Cradlesong, he began writing songs for consideration for the next Matchbox Twenty album.
-He gathered in Nashville, Tennessee with his bandmates to narrow down the work he had already done and develop new material.
+He gathered in Nashville, Tennessee, with his bandmates to narrow down the work he had already done and develop new material.
 The group members disagreed on which musical direction the new album should take.
 For three months, they argued and drank, in what Thomas describes as a "$100,000 bender".
 Finally, producer Serletic appeared and told them to stop drinking and get to work.
 The lecture worked.
 The result was a true collaboration.
 For the first time, the band recorded several songs written solely by Doucette and Yale.

 Matchbox Twenty's next album, North, was released on September 4, 2012, ten years after their last full-length album of new material.
 It debuted at number 1 on the Billboard Top 200 chart.

-2015–present: The Great Unknown, Chip Tooth Smile, and Something About Christmas Time
+2015–2024: The Great Unknown, Chip Tooth Smile, Something About Christmas Time, and Where the Light Goes

 Thomas performed several new album tracks in early 2015: "Hold On Forever", "Great Unknown", and "Heaven Help Me".
 Thomas released the first single from The Great Unknown, "Trust You", on May 25, 2015.
 The Great Unknown was released on August 21, 2015.
 He spent two years touring it prior.
 "Hold on Forever" was announced as the album's second single on September 28.
 The tour for Thomas' album included holographic representations of Thomas produced with vntana technology so that fans could pose for photos with him during the concert.

 Thomas announced on February 15, 2019, that his fourth studio album—titled Chip Tooth Smile—would be released on April 26, 2019.
 The lead single for the album, "One Less Day (Dying Young)", was released on February 20, 2019.